 You and your employer can agree that it is not an at-will employment arrangement in the employment contract.
 Generally, though, the employment contract will explicitly state that the job is at-will.

-Even if you are an at-will employee, your employer is not allowed to fire you because you:
+Even if you are an at-will employee in California, your employer is not allowed to fire you because you:

-- exercised a legal right or privilege in the workplace, such as medical leave under the California Family Rights Act,
+- exercised a legal right or privilege in the workplace, such as medical leave under the California Family Rights Act; or

 - refused to break the law.2

-An especially common ground for a wrongful termination claim is if your employer does it out of retaliation for your filing a discrimination claim under the California Fair Employment and Housing Act (FEHA).
+A common ground for a wrongful termination claim is being fired out of retaliation for your filing a discrimination claim under the California Fair Employment and Housing Act (FEHA).
 This is a claim that your employer is discriminating against you based on any of the following protected classes:

 - national origin,